Angular has its own vocabulary. Most Angular terms are common English words with a specific meaning within the Angular system.

 The practice of writing compound words or phrases such that an

 _) separates one word from the next.
 This form is also known as underscore case.

 Dart package names and filenames are spelled in snake_case,

 A category of directive that can

-shape or reshape HTML layout, typically by adding, removing, or manipulating
+shape or reshape HTML layout, typically by adding and removing elements in the DOM.

 ngIf "conditional element" directive and the